remi-dupre/dungeon-battle/README.md

 # Other informations

 We defined a preferred coding style in the file [coding_style.md](https://github.com/remi-dupre/dungeon-battle/blob/master/coding_style.md).

+Some warning from the linter are listed on [github pages](https://remi-dupre.github.io/dungeon-battle/check/index.html).

 Made by Jean-Baptiste Daval, Rémi Dupré, Benjamin Graillot, Lucas Gréaux and Garance Gourdel.